scando1993/thingsboard.github.io/docs/user-guide/rule-engine-2-0/tutorials/create-clear-alarms-with-details.md

 This tutorial is based on the [create & clear alarms](/docs/user-guide/rule-engine-2-0/tutorials/create-clear-alarms/#use-case) tutorial and it's use case.
 We will reuse the rule chains from the above-mentioned tutorial and will configure the Alarm Details function in the Create and Clear Alarm nodes.
-Let's assume your device is using DHT22 sensor to collect and push temperature readings to ThingsBoard.
+Let's assume your device is using DHT22 sensor to collect and push temperature readings to Pacificsoft.
 DHT22 sensor is good for -40 to 80°C temperature readings.
 We want generate Alarms if temperature is out of good range.

-In this tutorial we will configure ThingsBoard Rule Engine to:
+In this tutorial we will configure Pacificsoft Rule Engine to:

 - Count number of critical temperature updates for each device and save this info in Alarm details.
 - Save latest critical temperature value in Alarm details.